A Guide to Trees You Should Preserve When Land Clearing in Wisconsin

 Marking “keepers” with flagging tape

-In Wisconsin, landowners often focus on what needs to go, brush, invasive species and deadfall but the real magic happens when you choose what stays.
-Selective clearing not only saves you time and money but leaves your property better equipped for the future, whether that’s for hunting, recreation, resale, or simply enjoying the view.
+In Wisconsin, landowners often focus on what to remove: brush, invasives, and deadfall.
+However, the real magic happens when you choose what stays.
+Selective clearing not only saves time and money, but also improves the future potential of your property—whether for hunting, recreation, resale, or simply enjoying the view.

-Let Midwest Land Solutions help you map out a better plan for your land.
-Contact us today at (262) 470-7117 or via email at info@midwestlandsolutions.com.
+Let Midwest Land Solutions help you develop a smarter, more sustainable plan for your land.
+We’re here to assist you in making the best decisions for your property.
+Contact us today at (262) 470-7117 or email us at info@midwestlandsolutions.com.
+Your land deserves thoughtful care and consideration.

 Comments